 Work Area Number/Name dropdown:

-Select the work area number / name from a list of work area associated with the CSA # selected
+Select the work area number / name from a list of work area associated with the CSA # selected.

 Important: If the work area is not listed, it must be added in the Work Area Master Table (WAMT).
 Once the work area is added to the WAMT, try the entry again.

-The list displays in work area number order
+The list displays in work area number order.

 Select a reason in the Reason for Add section: